 Johns Hopkins announced in January 2014 its involvement in a project to compile a massive digital library of pediatric MRI scans.
 The “Google-like” portal will allow doctors to more accurately diagnose children suffering from brain diseases, thereby improving treatments.

 That’s just one example of how recent cloud technologies are a game-changer for the biotech field.
 We are excited to be a functional part of this movement to find rapidfire and potentially customized disease treatment methods and cures.
-For that, we have our un-managed VPS Cloud systems, where you can build whatever data environment you want.
-However, if you need a custom system as the above firm did, we specialize in dedicated HIPPA Compliant Hosting Solutions.
+For that, we have our un-managed Cloud systems, where you can build whatever data environment you want.
+However, if you need a custom system as the above firm did, we specialize in dedicated HIPAA Compliant Hosting Solutions.

 By Moazzam Adnan